nestoor22/recordedfuture/README.md

 [comment]: # "either express or implied.
 See the License for the specific language governing permissions"
 [comment]: # "and limitations under the License."
 [comment]: # ""
-Recorded Future App for Phantom allows clients to work smarter, respond faster, and strengthen their defenses through automation and orchestration.
+Recorded Future App for Splunk SOAR allows clients to work smarter, respond faster, and strengthen their defenses through automation and orchestration.
 The Recorded Future App provides a number of actions that enable the creation of Playbooks to do automated enrichment, correlation, threat hunting, and alert handling.

+Access playbook templates created by Recorded Future automation experts to embed intelligence in your new and existing security workflows: https://support.recordedfuture.com/hc/en-us/articles/12294483605523-Splunk-SOAR-Template-Playbooks-Library

 # Ingest alerts into events